EthanPope07/process-monitor/README.md

 ---

 ## Project Stages
+In order to develop this project I divided it into simple stages which showcase the process behind its creation.
 ### **Stage 1 — Project Initialization**
 - Set up project structure (`src/`, `include/`, `Makefile`)
 - Added initial `main.c` printing a welcome message